exist2021/bandrainfo-one-click-hugo-cms/site/content/_index.md

     attention from people who are helpless to be with us. "
   heading: Why is it an Epidemic?
   intro:
-    heading: "What we offer"
+    heading: What we offer
-    text: "Bandra info is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
+    text: Bandra info is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+products:
+  - image: img/bandrainfo_1625059339.jpg
+    text: We want to make community living possible.
+We want to use online forums to get people to meet offline.
+  - image: img/bandrainfo_1627391199.jpg
+    text: We want more public spaces to meet and greet each other
 values:
   text: We believe a lively culture will have transformative gifts as a general
     feature – it will have groups like AA which address specific problems, it